supabase/supabase-py/README.md

 ### Dependencies

-This repo relies on the following dev dependencies:
+This repository relies on the following dependencies for development:
 - `uv` for python project management.
 - `make` for command running.
-- `docker` for both `storage` and `auth` test containers.
+- `docker` for both `postgrest` and `auth` test containers.
-- `supabase-cli` for both `functions` and `realtime` test containers.
+- `supabase-cli` for both `storage` and `realtime` test containers.

 All of these dependencies are included in the nix shell environment, through `flake.nix`.
 If you've got `nix` installed, you may prefer to use it through `nix develop`.

 ### Use a Virtual Environment

-We recommend using a virtual environment, preferrably through `uv`, given it is currently the only tool that understands the workspace setup (you can read more about it in [the uv docs](https://docs.astral.sh/uv/concepts/projects/workspaces/).
+We recommend using a virtual environment, preferrably through `uv`, given it is currently the only tool that understands the workspace setup (you can read more about it in [the uv docs](https://docs.astral.sh/uv/concepts/projects/workspaces/)).

 ```
 uv venv supabase-py